MAHMOUDMAMDOH8/end-to-end-log-processing/README.md

 ```

 - The dashboard will be available at [http://localhost:8501](http://localhost:8501) by default.
-- Use this dashboard as an alternative or complement to Grafana for operational monitoring and log inspection.
+- Use this dashboard for operational monitoring and log inspection.

 ## Analytics & Statistics Dashboard